Skip to Content

 • Wood that crumbles when pressed

-If you notice any of these signs, a professional inspection is recommended.
-Early detection significantly reduces repair costs.
+If you notice any of these signs, don’t wait.
+Early detection can significantly reduce repair costs and limit how far activity spreads.

 How to Prevent Subterranean Termites in Idaho Homes